WCY-dt/blog-en/_posts/2025-04-04-diff-algorithm.md

 ![Benchmark Results](/assets/post/images/diff6.svg)

-As we can see, when two sequences are very similar, the Myers algorithm significantly outperforms the DP algorithm.
-However, when sequences have large differences, the Myers algorithm's performance degrades and may become worse than DP.
-Overall, the Myers algorithm still outperforms the DP algorithm in most cases.
+The results clearly show that Myers excels when sequences are highly similar (high similarity ratios), where it can leverage many "snake" moves.
+However, as files become increasingly different, Myers' performance degrades and can actually become slower than the straightforward DP approach.
+This makes intuitive sense: when $$D$$ approaches $$N + M$$, the $$D^2$$ factor dominates, negating Myers' advantages.

+**Key takeaway:** For typical version control scenarios where files change incrementally, Myers is usually the better choice.
+For comparing completely unrelated files, DP might be more predictable.

-### Readability Optimization
+### Improving Diff Readability

-Consider the following two diff results:
+While both algorithms produce optimal results in terms of edit distance, they don't always generate the most human-readable diffs.
+Consider these two equivalent outputs:

+**More readable:**
 ```diff
 for (int i = 0; i < n; i++) {
     process1(i);